isabella232/airavata-docs/Admin-Tutorials.md

         - Click Add Application Input
         - Name: Input-File
         - Value:
-        - Type: URI (Why - This is the type for file uploads)
+        - Type: URI (Why? - This is the type for file uploads)
         - Application Arguments:
         - Standard Input: False (Why? - Futuristic property and not in real use at the moment)
         - User Friendly Description: Gaussian input file specifying desired calculation type, model chemistry, molecular system and other parameters.
 (This is information to the user at creating job experiment.
 Not mandatory)